 “Lutherie” is the art of making stringed musical instruments.
-The first known use of the term dates back to 1879, with French etymology from the term “lut.”
-Honoring the craft, the Koumartzis family launched Luthieros in Evropos, Kilkis, their ancestral village and hometown, due north of Thessalonikli.
+The first known use of the term dates back to 1879, with French etymology from the term ‘lut.’”
+Honoring the craft, the Koumartzis family launched Luthieros in Evropos, Kilkis, their ancestral village and hometown located north of Thessalonikli.

 Koumartzis told Greek Reporter “We are a niche music brand, with a declared love for ancient-inspired musical instruments, and we yearn to keep it this way.
 Music is a means for people to communicate, and so we focus on providing the right ‘tools’ to make that happen.”

 The members of the Koumartzis family have always been meticulous craftsmen, with a special love for natural materials and a goal to give them a new reason to exist.
-By recreating the ancient Greek lyre and other instruments, they become something that can produce sounds, music, evoke strong emotions, help individuals to explore the inexhaustible creativity of the human species.
+By recreating the ancient Greek lyre and other instruments, they become something that can produce sounds and music to evoke strong emotions and help individuals to explore the inexhaustible creativity of the human species.

 “Our musical instruments travel literally around the globe,” said Koumartzis.
 The family-based company’s vision is “to provide employment to our small community, especially following the harsh years of Greek financial recession.”

-Today, in an effort to be bio-friendly, Luthieros uses the reed of sugar cane for the strings rather than nylon, and are even considering switching from leather to other materials that do not result in harming or abusing animals for other parts.<
+Today, in an effort to be bio-friendly, Luthieros uses the reed of sugar cane for the strings rather than nylon, and the switching from leather to other materials that do not result in the harm or abuse of animals for other parts is also being considered.

 The Koumartzis family shares and specializes in their interests and duties with instrument creation and Seikilo.